 Backing up and restoring

 BigAnimal backs up the data in your PostgreSQL clusters.
-Depending on the cloud your cluster is deployed on, BigAnimal uses either of the following cloud object storage solutions:
+You can change the retention period on the Backups tab when you create or edit your cluster.
+Depending on the cloud your cluster is deployed on, BigAnimal uses either of the following cloud object storage solutions.

 |Cloud||Object storage solution|

 |Azure||Azure Blob Storage (in the "hot" access tier with geo-zone-redundant storage (GZRS))|

 Your organization is responsible for the charges associated with the cloud object storage solution.